leonlenk/leonlenk/README.md

 ♟️ A custom chess engine in C++ utilizing bit maps to make move generation really efficent.
 I'm hoping to use this to build a custom chess bot in the future but its taking a while 😅

 ## Currently learning
-💻 About compilers ... future program langugue project some day?
+💻 About compilers ... future program language project some day?